 Proving liability after a drunk driving accident injury can be more difficult than it seems.
 Even when the other driver has failed a breathalyzer or a blood test, the insurance company responsible for paying the claim may try to blame the accident on you or argue that your damages aren’t serious (even when they obviously are).

 That’s where your New Jersey drunk driving accident lawyers come in.
 We will thoroughly investigate the accident, gather the evidence to prove the drunk driver’s negligence, and stand up to the insurance company for you.
+Every case is different.
+To better understand the recovery process and get an idea of how much your case might be worth, contact the dedicated New Jersey DUI accident lawyers at Console & Associates to schedule a free consultation.

 Injuries from drunk driving accidents can be particularly serious, such as: